karyan-daze/boilerplate-wp-theme/README.md

 - `$ gulp watch`

+- this one is not necessary (not that much)
 Or, to run with Browser-Sync:

 - First change the browser-sync options to reflect your environment in the file `/gulpfile.js` in the beginning of the file: